-As we discuss often here on the Goldtouch blog, modern ergonomics has become trickier than ever as more people work from mobile devices that were designed with convenience and portability but not the human body in mind.
+The goal of any good ergonomics program is to optimize every workstation for the worker who uses it for better health and efficiency, but is that goal actually achievable?
+Modern ergonomics has become trickier than ever as more people work from mobile devices designed with convenience and portability, but not the human body in mind.
 Complicating things even further is the pace of technological innovation, which keeps ergonomists adjusting their strategies as quickly as they can.

 Ergonomics, at its deepest level, is all about making workspaces fit the human body, rather than forcing human bodies to adjust to the workspace.
 When done right, ergonomics leads to less pain, greater productivity, and fewer workers compensation claims.

 If you think just buying everyone at the office an adjustable office chair is starting an ergonomics program, you’re missing the boat.
 Ergonomics isn’t one piece of equipment, it’s a holistic approach to the way people work.
 Your employees come in all shapes and sizes, and they all perform tasks differently.

 Also, ergonomics doesn’t have to be expensive.
 Some solutions are as simple as rearranging desk objects so those that are most frequently used stay within easy reach.
 Even equipment you purchase like ergonomic keyboards and ergonomic mice are affordable, especially compared to the direct and indirect costs associated with injury claims.

 An ergonomic injury often isn’t like a sprained ankle.
 Ergonomic injuries tend to happen over a long period of time, as in the case of repetitive strain injuries (RSIs).
 In this way, ergonomic injuries can ultimately be more damaging than sudden injuries, as they often result from the fundamental change of the structure and behavior of a set of muscles and joints.